Bealby/grandpas-pocket-watch-shop/TESTING.md

   in the `Basket`.
 - Ensure when product is added to the `Basket` the user is redirected back to the current page.
-- Ensure products are always centered, whether there is 4, 3, 2 or 1 column of products.
+- Ensure products are always centred, whether there is 4, 3, 2 or 1 column of products.
 - For categories, `Pocket Watches`, `Parts` and `Tools`, ensure that `Badges` are displayed that inform user of